Rode NT1

 My first impression of the mic was great.
 Depending on the package you get, some stores offer the Rycote Lyre-style shockmount with a paddle-like metal pop filter, while others carry a more traditional metal shockmount with elastic bands plus a fabric pop filter.
 Regardless of the paired accessories, the mic is the same in either.
 I had the one with the metal shockmount which was built solidly.

 Moving onto the mic itself, the finish feels great to the touch.
 It has a high quality matte black finish with the logo, serial number and other details laser etched on the body.
 The edge terminated capsule is visible through the headbasket.
-The one on mine came slightly misaligned but it was only a matter of unscrewing the endcap and realigning the capsule and closing it.
-Not really a problem for me but it might be for some that are particular with how their products come out of the box.
+The one on mine came slightly misaligned but it was only a matter of unscrewing the endcap and realigning the capsule, and closing it.
+It’s not really a problem for me, but it might be for some who are particular with how their products come out of the box.

 The Rode NT1 is made in Australia with high quality components and are housed inside a 6061 Aluminum enclosure with the details laser etched.
 (S/N blurred for privacy)